DonghyunKK/catllery/README.md

 ## Project Info

-The app, created using React and 24 random cat images displayed using css grid.
+The app, created using React and deployed with Netlify.

+24 random cat images displayed using css grid.

 Each image is clickable and when it's clicked, it shows in full screen as a image slide.